 - Our Vascular product category includes our balloon catheters, carotid shunts, remote endarterectomy devices, valvulotomes, vascular grafts, and vessel closure systems.
-We also report the results of our distribution of the Xenosure Biologic Patch and ArterX Vascular Sealant within this category. - Our Endovascular product category includes our aortic stent grafts and radiopaque marking tape.
-We also report the results of our distribution of the Endologix Powerlink System within this category. - Our Other product category consists of our laparoscopic cholecystectomy devices and any private-label manufacturing, which we may engage in from time to time.
+We also report the results of our distribution of the Xenosure Biologic Patch and ArterX Vascular Sealant within this category. - Our Endovascular product category includes our aortic stent grafts, radiopaque marking tape and our contrast injection device.
+We also report the results of our distribution of the Endologix aortic endovascular products within this category; however, we divested our aortic stent grafts and terminated our distribution of the Endologix aortic endovascular products in the three months ended September 30, 2011.

+• Our Other product category consists of our laparoscopic cholecystectomy devices and any private-label manufacturing, which we may engage in from time to time.